 I do not use my credit cards for my everyday living expenses.
 The only charges I put on them is when I need to purchase a real estate property or when I am doing repairs to the real estate property.
 I take the money off the credit card, put it in my bank, and go buy the property.
 Then a few months later, after it’s all settled and I have a tenant in there with a lease, I go to the bank and say, “I want to finance this property that I own outright.”
 I also explain to the bank that the credit card debt associated with it is for that property.

 Another option for getting money to purchase properties is to start leaning on family members.
 You know that old Uncle Harry you haven’t seen in a couple of years?
-Maybe he’d be interested in doing some business with you.
+Maybe he’d be interested in doing business with you.
 That’s exactly what this is, a business proposition.
 Not that you need the money because you can’t pay the bills, or can’t put food on the table, or because little Susie want to take dance lessons.
 This is purely an investment, so everything goes in writing.

 Everything goes in writing.
-You can take out a loan which come from anywhere – the bank, credit cards, or your next door neighbor.
+You can take out a loan from anywhere – the bank, credit cards, or your next door neighbor.
 Either way, it needs to be legit and in writing to spell everything out and make it very clear.

 You would be surprised how many people you know who might be willing to do this.
 I know doctors, lawyers, and others who are financially stable who feel very comfortable doing this because you start out in small amounts – you start making payments, you finance the property a few months later, and then you pay them off.
 (In the end I always pay interest on my loans no matter where the loan comes from so no matter who they are, they are always making money.)

-When I purchased my first property, I was in a credit card debt, I had a job in a new career that was costing me money, and I had kids I put in daycare to go start this career.
-So, I didn’t have ground to stand on if I went to the bank to say, “Hey look, I qualify for a loan,” because I didn’t have any money or income history.
+When I purchased my first property, I ha credit card debt, I had a job in a new career that was costing me money, and I had kids I put in daycare to go start this career.
+So, I didn’t have any ground to stand on if I went to the bank to say, “Hey look, I qualify for a loan,” because I didn’t have any money or income history.
 Instead, I asked around and found a Realtor® who knew of someone interested in holding private financing.
 That’s who you’re looking for!

 Basically, instead of paying Big Bank USA, you’re paying an individual party.